thomasdtran/MOL3022-Project/README.md

 # Predicting Secondary Structures of Proteins Using a Feed-Forward Neural Network Model
 Welcome to the repository for my project in MOL3022 - Bioinformatics - Method Oriented Project Predicting.
-It contains the source code for the implementation of a Feed-Forward Neural Network trained to predict the secondary structure of proteins, as well as the web application to test out the model and its predictions.
+It contains the source code for the implementation of a Feed-Forward Neural Network trained to predict the secondary structure of proteins, as well as a web application to test out the model and its predictions.

 ## Authors
 Thomas Tran - ttdtran@stud.ntnu.no